Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 Request > Page Collection Request

-Paste a URL → submit.
-50 URLs per day quota.
+Paste a URL and submit.
+There's a quota of 50 URLs per day.

 https://taystudios.com/ # home